projectcalico/calico/networking/migrate-pools.md

 kube-system   coredns-6f4fd4bdf-8q7zp   vagrant   192.168.52.130/32   cali800a63073ed
 </pre>

-Let’s get started changing this pod to the new IP pool (10.0.0.0/16).
+Let's get started changing this pod to the new IP pool (10.0.0.0/16).

 #### Step 1: Add a new IP pool